ouspg/LLM-Hackathon/README.md

   docker exec -ti llm_hackathon /bin/bash
 ```

-- Type `pwd` and if you see `/home/ubuntu` as the output, as in the image below - Congratulations!
+- Type `ls` to see contents of current directory and if you see `giskard` as the output, as in the image below - Congratulations!
 You have succesfully completed the setup part.

 ![setup complete](/assets/img/setup_done.png "`pwd` output")